jasonbisson/terraform-google-cos-only/README.md

 The resources/services/activations/deletions that this module will create/trigger are:

-- Create an Organizational constraint for COS Images only with an exception of folder id where 3rd party operating systems can be deployed
+- Create an Organizational constraint for COS Images only with an exception for 3rd party operating systems deployed under a specific folder id
 - Create an Organizational constraint to Restrict Resource Service Usage to deny compute.googleapis.com
 - Deploy a IAM Deny policy that only allows a list of service accounts to deploy compute instances

 ## Demo Architecture